 Significance of Himalayas Yogi’s

-Yogis are known as the discoverer of ancient great Vedic cultures.
-Among these discoveries, they have discovered physical, mental and spiritual science.
-They were devoted/committed to exploring the well-being of themself as well as for society.
-They use to live in the Himalayas (Caves) and pursue their life to find a combination between the individual soul and the supreme soul.
-On the way of pursuing their goal, they use to have limited access to food and other facilities.
-They discover Yogic Science to balance the physical world as well as the spiritual world.
-They found there is a certain technique that they can practice and keep themselves (physically) and mentally healthy.
-This technique is called Yogic Science.
-In this Yogic Science, there is variations of the spiritual path are there to achieve their goal like Traditional Hatha Yoga, Kundalini Yoga, Bhakti Yoga, Kriya Yoga, Karma Yoga, Meditation, etc.
+They use to live in Himalaya (Caves) and pursuit their life to find a combination between the individual soul and the supreme soul.
+On the way of pursuing their goal, they use to had limited access to food and other facilities.
+They discover Yogic Science to balance between the physical world as well as the spiritual world.

 What is Vedanta?

 Vedanta showed how to get a happy and peaceful life in Society.
 VEDAS examines this set of a vital question of man –the meaning of life, the goal of life, the nature of truth, etc. Hence, the Vedas is most relevant to these sharp young minds entering into life.